stephanenicolas/toothpick/README.md

 ## What is Toothpick ?

-ToothPick is a scope tree based Dependency Injection (DI) library for Java.
+Toothpick is a scope tree based Dependency Injection (DI) library for Java.

 It is a full-featured, runtime based, but reflection free, implementation of [JSR 330](https://github.com/stephanenicolas/toothpick/wiki/Relation-to-JSR-330).

-## What does ToothPick offer ?
+## What does Toothpick offer ?

 ```
 //a typical Toothpick scope tree during the execution of an Android app.